fenago/ernesto-spark/readme.md

 ### Labs

 Labs for this course are available at path shared below.
-Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+Elev8ed Labs (powered by Jupyter) will be accessible at the port given to you by your instructor.

 1. ##### Apache Spark Scala Basics
 		* <host-ip>:<port>/lab/workspaces/lab1